Reform Judaism: God

-In regard to God, while some voices among the spiritual leadership approached religious and even secular humanism – a tendency that grew increasingly from the mid-20th century, both among clergy and constituents, leading to broader, dimmer definitions of the concept – the movement had always officially maintained a theistic stance, affirming the belief in a personal God.
+In regard to God, the Reform movement has always officially maintained a theistic stance, affirming the belief in a personal God.
+Despite this official position, some voices among the spiritual leadership have approached religious and even secular humanism.
+This tendency has grown since the mid-20th century among both clergy and constituents, leading to broader, dimmer definitions of the concept.

 Early Reform thinkers in Germany clung to this precept; the 1885 Pittsburgh Platform described the "One God...
 The God-Idea as taught in our sacred Scripture" as consecrating the Jewish people to be its priests.
 It was grounded on a wholly theistic understanding, although the term "God-idea" was excoriated by outside critics.
 So was the 1937 Columbus Declaration of Principles, which spoke of "One, living God who rules the world".
 Even the 1976 San Francisco Centenary Perspective, drafted at a time of great discord among Reform theologians, upheld "the affirmation of God...
 Challenges of modern culture have made a steady belief difficult for some.
 Nevertheless, we ground our lives, personally and communally, on God's reality."
 The 1999 Pittsburgh Statement of Principles declared the "reality and oneness of God".
 British Liberal Judaism affirms the "Jewish conception of God: One and indivisible, transcendent and immanent, Creator and Sustainer".